What is an IoT SIM card?

 floLIVE offers advanced 5G network solutions, both privately and over the cloud, and a full suite of global cellular connectivity services for IoT use cases. floLIVE operates floNET – a one-of-a-kind Global Connectivity Service designed and built especially for IoT.
 With floNET, enterprises can enjoy seamless global connectivity for their connected devices.

-Our Tariff & Pooling Options
+Our Data Plans & Pooling Options

 Pricing Options:

-• Postpaid
+• Postpaid IoT SIM card

 At the end of the billing cycle (usually aligned with the calendar month), the consumed data volume and SMS are charged.
 In addition, the invoice highlights the different data bundles, SMS and M2M voice consumption, and out-of-plan fees.

-• Prepaid
+• Prepaid IoT SIM card

 Optionally you can select a prepaid model that provides a per price-plan level, an MB data bundle, and a validity period, e.g., 500MB for 24 months.